Frequently Asked Questions

 I provide counseling to individuals beginning at age 18 through older adults.
 I work with individuals, couples, and provide group therapy.
 I do not provide treatment to individuals who have been recently discharged (within the past 30 days) from a psychiatric facility, partial hospitalization program or intensive outpatient program.
 I do not provide services to individuals who are court ordered for treatment or require a child custody evaluation or custody recommendation.
 I also don’t provide treatment for eating disorders, substance use as a primary disorder, or sexual offenders.
 I do not provide assessments for gender reassignment surgery, bariatric surgery, or service animals.
 I also do not complete paperwork for FMLA or STD leave of absences from employment prior to 6 sessions of treatment.
 Due to state licensing laws, I can only provide therapy and counseling to individuals residing in Virginia (that includes telehealth).

 6. How are your handling sessions during the COVID-19 pandemic?

 Concerns about safety are real during this pandemic.
 I provide either in person appointments at my office or through telehealth.
 Check with your insurance as many plans are providing approval for telehealth appointments for extended periods of time due to the pandemic.
-If you choose to have in person appointments, all clients are encouraged to wear a mask throughout your entire time in the office if you are not vaccinated.
+If you choose to have in person appointments, all clients are encouraged to wear a mask throughout your appointment if you so choose, but they are not required.
 Hand sanitizer is available throughout the office.
 We ask that you follow social distancing guidelines while in the waiting area and in clinician's office.
 If you are feeling ill, please opt to cancel your appointment or choose the telehealth option.
-I ask that individuals do not arrive to the office prior to your scheduled appointment time to cut down on cross traffic.

 7. What is your cancellation policy?